 Special meetings may be called with a majority approval of the Active Membership.
 Special Meetings may be accomplished through conference call as well as by formal meeting.
 Special Meetings to not require a Quorum

 Section 3: General Procedure.
 Except as indicated below, all meetings shall be run according to Robert’s Rules of Order.

+Section 4: Proxies.
+The use of proxies…to be added.

-Section 4: Voting.
+Section 5: Voting.

-SECTORS ARE ALL STILL BEING DEFINED.
+The Electronic Scheduling Collaborative shall use a Segmented Voting structure.
+Six Segments shall be defined as follows:

+ISOs, RTOs, and RROs – to be comprised of FERC-recognized ISOs or RTOs, or NERC Regional Reliability Councils.

+Transmission Providers – to be comprised of entities that administer a FERC-approved Open Access Transmission Tariff or equivalent.

+Generation Merchants – to be comprised of entities that directly sell generation output into the wholesale marketplace

+Marketers – to be comprised of entities licensed by a jurisdictional regulator to buy energy and related services for resale to Load Serving Entities and Transmission Dependent Utilities in either wholesale or retail markets.

+Load Serving Entities and Transmission Dependent Utilities – to be comprised of entities with obligation to serve end use customers, or wholesale aggregators.

+End-Use Customers – to be comprised of entities that take delivery of power for internal consumption

-Active Members must choose Sectors in which they wish to participate.
-Consideration for a particular Sector must be formally requested, with justification describing eligibility for participation in that sector.
-Sectors may be changed on a yearly basis during the first meeting of the year.
+Active Members must choose Segments in which they wish to participate.
+Consideration for a particular Segment must be formally requested, with justification describing eligibility for participation in that Segment.
+Segments may be changed on a yearly basis during the first meeting of the year.
 Proxies may be collected for use, but must be formally documented.
-No single person may vote in more than one Sector, regardless of what proxies they hold.
+No single person may vote in more than one Segment, regardless of what proxies they hold.

-Each Sector shall receive one vote.
-Distribution of that vote shall be based upon the Active Membership votes within that sector.
+Each Segment shall receive one vote.
+Distribution of that vote shall be based upon the Active Membership votes within that Segment.

 In order for all standard motions to pass, the following criteria must be met:

-At least 1/2 of each Sector must support the motion.
+At least 1/2 of each Segment must support the motion.

 In order for a motion abridging the Right of Discussion, a motion abridging the Right to Have the Rules Enforced, or a motion to Establish a Standard to pass, the following criteria must be met:

-At least one half of each Sector must support the motion, and
+At least one half of each Segment must support the motion, and

 The motion must receive at least two thirds of the total votes cast.